jquery-boilerplate/jquery-patterns/readme.md

 ###Patterns

 <ul>
-<li>A lightweight start; perfect as a generic template for beginners and above, uses a basic defaults object, simple constructor for assigning the element to work with and extending options with defaults and a lightweight wrapper around the constructor to avoid issues with multiple instantiations - jquery.basic.plugin-boilerplate.js</li>
+<li><strong>A lightweight start</strong>: perfect as a generic template for beginners and above, uses a basic defaults object, simple constructor for assigning the element to work with and extending options with defaults and a lightweight wrapper around the constructor to avoid issues with multiple instantiations - jquery.basic.plugin-boilerplate.js</li>
-<li>Widget factory; for building complex, stateful plugins based on object-oriented principles.
+<li><strong>Widget factory</strong>: for building complex, stateful plugins based on object-oriented principles.
 The majority of jQueryUI heavily relies on the widget factory as a base for components and this template covers almost all supported default methods including triggering events - jquery.widget-factory.plugin-boilerplate.js</li>
-<li>Namespaced pattern; to avoid collisions and improve code organization when working with components under another namespace - jquery.namespace.plugin-boilerplate.js</li>
+<li><strong>Namespaced pattern</strong>: to avoid collisions and improve code organization when working with components under another namespace - jquery.namespace.plugin-boilerplate.js</li>
-<li>Better options; Globally/Per-call overridable options for greater option customization, based on Ben Almans pluginization talk - jquery.best-options.plugin-boilerplate.js</li>
+<li><strong>Better options</strong>: globally/Per-call overridable options for greater option customization, based on Ben Almans pluginization talk - jquery.best-options.plugin-boilerplate.js</li>
-<li>Custom events (Pseudo Pub/Sub); for better application decoupling.
+<li><strong>Custom events (Pseudo Pub/Sub)</strong>: for better application decoupling.
 Uses the Widget factory, but could be applied to the generic template - jquery.customevents.plugin-boilerplate.js</li>
-<li>Extend pattern - jquery.extend-skeleton.plugin-boilerplate.js</li>
+<li><strong>Extend pattern</strong> - jquery.extend-skeleton.plugin-boilerplate.js</li>
-<li>Non Widget-factory widget; if you wish to stay away from the widget factory.
+<li><strong>Non Widget-factory widget</strong>: if you wish to stay away from the widget factory.
 Uses Ben Alman's simplewidget including coverage for creation, instantiation and other best practices that may be helpful  - jquery.simplewidget.plugin-boilerplate.js</li>
-<li>Prototypal inheritance pattern; use a bridge to generate a plugin from an object (literal).
+<li><strong>Prototypal inheritance pattern</strong>: use a bridge to generate a plugin from an object (literal).
 Useful for code organization, readability, functionality heavily based around DOM element selection - jquery.prototypal-inheritance.plugin-boilerplate.js</li>
 </ul>